The Weight of Glory · Chapter 9

 They went to Mother Ama's church first.

-The Hold received them the way a harbour receives ships — with warmth and stillness and the sense of having been built for exactly this purpose.
+The Hold received them like a harbour — warm, still, built for arrival.
 Mother Ama was waiting.
-She'd been praying since five in the morning — Marcus could feel it in the air, a density of intercession that pressed against his wraps and made them burn brighter.
+She'd been praying since five in the morning; Marcus could feel it in the air, a density of intercession that pressed against his wraps and made them burn brighter.

 She prayed over them.

-Not a gentle prayer.
-Not the quiet, folded-hands petition Marcus had imagined church prayer to be.
-Mother Ama prayed like a general issuing orders — in Twi, in English, in something that might have been tongues or might have been the language woven into the wraps in the wooden box.
+Mother Ama did not fold her hands and murmur.
+She prayed like a general issuing orders — in Twi, in English, in something that might have been tongues or might have been the language woven into the wraps in the wooden box.
 Her voice filled the small church and the Hold responded.
 The walls hummed.
 The air thickened.
 Marcus's wraps flared to full brightness — the Refinement mantle covering his arms from knuckles to shoulders in steady, unflickering gold.

 Dez's wraps strengthened.
 They wouldn't reach their former level — he knew that, and Marcus could see it in the way he looked at his hands, with gratitude and grief in equal measure.
 But they were functional.
 Knuckle-length.
 Enough.

 "You're going into the enemy's house," Mother Ama said when she finished.
-She wasn't asking permission.
-She wasn't offering caution.
-She was stating a fact the way she stated everything — with the calm certainty of a woman who had been talking to God for forty years and had learned to trust His answers.
+She said it the way she said everything that mattered — with the calm certainty of a woman who had spent forty years learning which voice to trust.
 "His house is large.
 His servants are many.
 Do not be impressed.
 Impression is how he recruits."

 She looked at Marcus.